Not-Elias/stakingWalkthrough/README.md

 "Success!
 Your keys can be found at: /home/username/staking-deposit-cli/validator_keys"

-It is advisable to verify the mnmeonic seed, so let's proceed with that:
+It is advisable to verify the mnmeonic seed, so let us proceed with that:

 ```bash
    #Make temp directory to verify seeds